 Wearing Old or Worn-Out Shoes

-Shoes lose their support and cushioning over time, even if they look fine outside.
-Worn-out shoes no longer provide the structure needed to reduce heel pain, which can lead to more discomfort when walking or standing.
+Shoes lose their support and cushioning over time, even if they appear fine on the outside.
+Worn-out shoes no longer provide the necessary structure to reduce heel pain, which can lead to increased discomfort when walking or standing.

 Regular shoe replacement can help maintain proper foot support and prevent further strain on the plantar fascia.
 Paying attention to signs of wear, such as flattened insoles or uneven tread, can help determine when it is time for a new pair.